 by Transport Department, HKSA

-This comprehensive Hong Kong app helps you plan any route across Hong Kong using public transport.
+This comprehensive Hong Kong transport department app helps you plan any route across Hong Kong using public transport, combining both a MTR mobile app and a Hong Kong bus app amongst others.
 Simply type in your starting point and destination, and a selection of route and transport options will be given to you, including bus, tram, minibus, ferry and MTR, together with fare and estimated travel time.

 by MTR Corporation Ltd

 MTR Tourist makes visiting the major tourist attractions in Hong Kong via MTR (the city’s underground/subway system) a doddle.
-Use this Hong Kong app to choose the attraction you want to visit, and it will provide your route there via MTR, a map of the surrounding area and estimated journey time.
+Use this MTR trip planner app to choose the attraction you want to visit, and it will provide your route there via MTR, a map of the surrounding area and estimated journey time.

 by Hong Kong Observatory